Lind-Project/lind-wasm-example-grates/examples/seccomp-grate/README.md

 ## seccomp-grate

-seccomp-grate is a high-performance system call filtering layer that utilizes a dynamic runtime configuration file to enforce security policies, securely blocking unauthorized actions.
+seccomp-grate is a high-performance system call filtering layer that utilizes a dynamic runtime configuration to enforce security policies, securely blocking unauthorized actions perfomed in a cage.

-seccomp-grate enables filtering of incoming system calls.
-It allow users to define a config file with whitelist or blacklist system calls

 ## Implementation